toplist2048/cscourses.online/_posts/2019-04-04-java-methods.md

 share the same state.
 Methods that merely use that state should be static as well.</li>
 </ul>

 <p>Accessing a static member is easy.
-You just put the classname before the method or
+You just put the class name before the method or
 variable and you are done.</p>
 <p>A static member cannot call an instance member.
-This shouldn’t be a surprise since static doesn’t require any instances
-of the class to be around.
+This shouldn’t be a surprise since static doesn’t require any instances of the class to be around.
 A static method or instance method can call a static method because static methods don’t require an object to use.
 Only an instance method can call another instance method on the same class without using a reference variable, because instance methods do require an object.
 Similar logic applies for the instance and static variables.</p>

 <b>Static vs. instance calls</b>
 <table>